These 10 templates will make you rethink how you design value propositions

 “Do not worry.
 You have always written before and you will write now.
 All you have to do is write one true sentence.
 Write the truest sentence that you know.”

-Ernest’s one-sentence technique can be useful whether you are writing copy for UX, advertising, company presentations or more generally pitching ideas face-to-face.
+Ernest’s one-sentence technique can be useful whether you are writing copy for UX, advertising, company presentations, telling stories or pitching ideas face-to-face.
 To get you a head start, I’ve here put together a collection of ten value proposition templates from previous posts here and here.

 Here’s the round-up.